Inqnuam/serverless-aws-lambda/README.md

 #### **Events**

-Offline server supports Application Load Balancer, API Gateway and Function URL endpoints out of box.
+Local server supports Application Load Balancer, API Gateway and Function URL endpoints out of box.
 See [plugins](#plugins) for more triggers (SNS, SQS, etc.).
 Appropriate `event` object is sent to the handler based on your lambda declaration.